kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     driver before changing its configuration or decommissioning node-local driver components.
-- **Backward Compatibility & Out-of-Tree / Custom Allocators**: Old scheduler clients or out-of-tree custom driver controllers/allocators might write allocation results without setting the new `SkipNodePrepare` and `SkipNodeUnprepare` fields.
+- **Backward Compatibility & Out-of-Tree / Custom Allocators**: Old scheduler clients or out-of-tree custom driver controllers/allocators might write allocation results without setting the new `SkipNodeOperations` field.
   - *Mitigation*: The behavior depends on whether the driver uses optional node preparation:
     1. **For drivers that do not use optional node preparation** (i.e., require node-local setup):
        The pointer fields default to `nil` when omitted, which is treated as `false` (not skipped).